 was appointed Senior Program Officer for the California Democracy program in 2012.
 At Irvine, Connie is primarily engaged in voter and civic engagement grantmaking, leading projects such as the foundation’s Voter Outreach and Technology (VOTE) Initiative.
 She staffs Irvine’s Pay for Success Initiative, a partnership with the Nonprofit Finance Fund exploring a new approach to funding social services that is anticipated to improve outcomes and ultimately reduce costs.
 Additionally, Connie plays a lead role in the Community Leadership Project, a partnership to serve low-income and diverse communities in three regions with funding from the Hewlett, Irvine, and Packard foundations.

 Connie currently serves as a Commissioner for the first-ever California Citizens Redistricting Commission.
-Charged with implementation of Propositions 11 and 20, the Voters First Act and Voters First Act for Congress, respectively, the commission oversaw an intensive civic education, engagement and map-making process for the state in 2011.
-On August 15, 2011, the commission certified final Assembly, Senate, Congressional and Board of Equalization districts that will guide elections over the next ten years.
+In 2011, the commission oversaw implementation of Propositions 11 and 20 resulting in Assembly, Senate, Congressional and Board of Equalization districts to guide elections for ten years.
 Connie’s interviews and articles on redistricting reform have been featured in such outlets as the San Francisco Chronicle, Univision, and KQED’s This Week in Northern California.